emilyliza/practice_repo/README.md

 or run with --verbose for more information.
 Then check ./dist for the results.
 You can run the following to boot up the nodejs app using the production files for testing.
 Production mode basically uses ./dist directory versus ./public directory as the root web folder.

+*NOTE: AWS credentials need to be in both .env-local and aws.json. .env-local will use them on the server (getting s3 key for uploading) and aws.json will be used in the grunt build process.*

 ```
 npm start --production
 ```